-The Value of the goods and Services are to be calculated at a cost and Price.
+The Value of the Goods and Services are to be calculated at a cost and Price.
 National Income is calculated at factor cost and Market Price.

 Factor Cost – Factor cost is the cost of the production of the goods and it is defined as the price of the product at the factory.
-Hence its is also known as Factor price.
+Hence it is also known as Factor price.

 Market Price – This includes taxes and any subsidies by the government to the product.

 National Income at Factor cost = National Income at Market Price – Indirect Taxes + Subsidies

 - National Income is calculated at Constant and Current Prices.